VV1LD/PS4HEN/README.md

 # PS4HEN
-PS4 Homebrew ENabler based on Flatz writeup and using IDC's fake codebase
+PS4 Homebrew ENabler based on Flatz writeup and using IDC's codebase